Eating out in Dubai

-Just about any cuisine you fancy is on offer in Dubai.
-As the sun goes down, when the air is cooler and the long work day done – this is a hardworking population – the locals love to relax over a meal.
-It’s a favourite pastime.
-Weekend brunch is huge in Dubai, with many international hotels turning on lavish buffets and several-course feasts.
-And in recent years, celebrity chefs have flocked to this great international crossroads, attracted by spectacular restaurant spaces in the big hotels and a moneyed clientele who not only appreciate good dining, but also love to splash out and impress.
+Just about any cuisine you fancy is on offer in Dubai and 1001 Arabian nights couldn’t see you through trying all of Dubai’s restaurants.
+As the sun goes down, when the air becomes cooler, this is hardworking population loves to relax over a meal.
+Weekend brunch is huge, with many international hotels famous for their lavish buffets and multi-course feasts.
+Celebrity chefs are not immune to the charms of Dubai, with several big names flocking to this great international crossroads, attracted by spectacular restaurant spaces in the big hotels and a moneyed clientele who not only appreciate good dining, but also love to splash out and impress.

 As Dubai is the moderate Middle East, there’s a fabulous range of cocktail bars on offer.
 Plenty take similar advantage of the dry warm nights, with a good choice of Dubai restaurants delivering chilled tunes al fresco after nightfall, or bars that take their offering one step further, with a dance floor on the beach.
 Whether you’re looking for a romantic restaurant, a restaurant with a view, the best place to eat out on a budget or somewhere Michelin-starred to impress, you’ll find a dizzying choice of restaurants in Dubai.

 The narrow streets of Old Dubai are lined with many eateries and cafes offering shady courtyards as a welcome place to rest up and refuel between bouts of enthusiastic sightseeing.
 The markets cater well to peckish hagglers, and the spice souk, gold souk and fish souk all have restaurants inside or close by.